Craig Kallman: 1991-present (Atlantic)

 Kallman first began working at Atlantic in 1991, when the label acquired Big Beat as a dance and rap imprint.
 Upon joining Atlantic, Kallman established his A&R credentials by signing and developing a number of major artists, including P.O.D, Aaliyah, Brandy, and Timbaland.

-Kallman became co-President of Atlantic in 2002.
+Kallman became co-president of Atlantic in 2002.
 While holding this position, one of his accomplishments was establishing an alliance with VP, an independent dancehall and reggae record label.
 The first collaboration between labels was Sean Paul's album Dutty Rock, which sold six million copies and won a Grammy.
 He was also responsible for bringing Shinedown and T.I. onto Atlantic.

-Kallman was named Chairman and CEO of Atlantic in 2005.
+Kallman was named chairman and CEO of Atlantic in 2005.
 This was after the sale of Atlantic's parent company, Warner, to Time Warner.
-During his time as CEO, Kallman has been responsible for signing notable artists that have included Bruno Mars, Ed Sheeran, Death Cab For Cutie, Trey Songz, Flo Rida, Zac Brown Band, Gnarls Barkley, B.o.B, Janelle Monáe, Wiz Khalifa, Gucci Mane, Cardi B, Nipsey Hussle, Lizzo Halestorm, Hunter Hayes, Fitz and the Tantrums, Charlie Puth, Sturgill Simpson, and The War on Drugs.
-He also revived Atlantic Nashville, the country imprint of the record group.
+During his time as CEO, Kallman has been responsible for signing notable artists that have included Bruno Mars, Ed Sheeran, Death Cab For Cutie, Trey Songz, Flo Rida, Zac Brown Band, Gnarls Barkley, B.o.B, Janelle Monáe, Wiz Khalifa, Gucci Mane, Cardi B, Nipsey Hussle, Lizzo Halestorm, Hunter Hayes, Fitz and the Tantrums, Charlie Puth, Sturgill Simpson, The War on Drugs, Melanie Martinez, A-Boogie Wit Da Hoodie, Kodak Black, YoungBoy Never Broke Again, Lil Uzi Vert, Roddy Ricch, and Tiesto.
+Kallman produced Cardi B's "I Like It," which went to No. 1 on the US Billboard Hot 100.
+He also revived Atlantic Nashville, the country imprint of the record label.